Are you a new student? Our New Student Checklist will help make your transition to Westfield State smooth.×

-The Counseling Center generally operates on a Solution-Focused Brief Therapy model in which the counselor actively assists the student in defining the problem, identifying specific goals, and producing change.
-The focus is on identifying client strengths, resources, and competencies as a foundation for problem-solving.
+The Counseling Center generally operates on a brief therapy model in which the counselor actively assists the student in defining the problem, identifying specific goals, and producing change.
+The focus is on identifying client strengths and resources as a foundation for problem-solving.
 Counselors work with students to help them find the most efficient solutions to their problems.
-There is a seven session limit per student per semester unless otherwise recommended by the counselor.
+There is a 7 session limit (per semester) for each student unless otherwise recommended by the counselor.

 Why People Go To Counseling